Which place is cheaper, Porto or Almeria?

 Let's take a look at the differences and similarities between Porto and Almeria.
 Then, you can decide for yourself which place is better for your next trip.

-Both Almeria and Porto offer a number of unique restaurants to choose from.
+Both Almeria and Porto offer a number of first-rate restaurants to choose from.

 Eat your way through Almeria, as it has many local or world renowned restaurants to choose from.
 The food is focused on local, fresh ingredients with many traditional recipes that have been passed down for centuries.
 Popular dishes change with the seasons because they rely so heavily on local produce.
 Particularly during the winter months you'll find hearty stews like patatas en ajopollo and gurullos con conejo, which is prepared with rabbit.
 Sardines are also popular year round.

-Almeria has an active nightlife scene for those who seek it out.
+If you're looking for night time activities Almeria has a few options to choose from.
 The city's nightlife vibe is about enjoying a cold beer on a terrace with friends.
 The city has a laid back Mediterranean atmosphere and plenty of terraced bars along the main streets, particularly in old town.
 With mild temperatures year around, you'll find yourself spending time outside most evenings while you enjoy tapas and drinks with friends.
 Flamenco and bullfighting are also popular in the evenings.

-Visitors enjoy the old town areas in both Almeria and Porto.
+Visitors enjoy the high quality old town areas in both Almeria and Porto.